goauthentik/authentik/website/integrations/services/wazuh/index.md

 `systemctl restart wazuh-dashboard`

-and then you should be greeted by the authentik login screen when you try to connect to the dashboard
+And then you should be greeted by the authentik login screen when you try to connect to the dashboard.
 ![](login.png)